flyteorg/flyte/stats/README.md

 ## Developing stats

-These scripts generate dashboards by running the following make target in the flyteorg/flyte root folder.
+By running the following make target in the flyteorg/flyte root folder, the scripts generate dashboards.

 ```bash
 make stats